Burton Pynsent House: Grounds

-Burton Pynsent House is set in 98 ha, comprising 1 ha of formal gardens and pleasure grounds, the remaining area is parkland.
+Burton Pynsent House is set in 98 ha, comprising 1 ha of formal gardens and pleasure grounds; the remaining area is parkland.
 It is bounded to the north by the Burton Dairy Farm and to the south by the A378.
-The parkland and planted woods merge into two other woods at the boundaries, Swell Wood at the south-west and Stoneley Copse in the north-east.
+The parkland and planted woods merge into two other woods at the boundaries – Swell Wood at the south-west and Stoneley Copse in the north-east.

-The entrance to Burton Pynsent House is between a pair of 18th century brick square brick columns, decorated with ham stone, flanked by walls.
-The drive is 190 m long, with a spur off leading to the house's home farm and kitchen garden.
-The house's formal gardens are found to the south, west and east of the house, with informal pleasure grounds to the north-west.
+The entrance to Burton Pynsent House is between a pair of 18th-century square brick columns, decorated with ham stone, flanked by walls.
+The drive is 190 m long, with a spur leading to the house's home farm and kitchen garden.
+The formal gardens are found to the south, west and east of the house, with informal pleasure grounds to the north-west.

 Gardens

 The entrance to the house faces an area of lawn and ornamental shrubbery.
 To the south east is a pathway to a pergola, in front of a terrace garden, with a paved walkway through topiary.
-The walkway leads to a flower garden and beyond to a lawn surrounded by yew hedges with an apse at one end.
+The walkway leads to a flower garden, and beyond to a lawn surrounded by yew hedges with an apse at one end.
 At the other end of the pergola is a walkway flanked by lime trees.

 To the east of the house there is a further terrace, surrounded by balustrades with views towards the Pynsent Column.
 There are flagstone walkways leading to panels of lawn, interspaced with topiary spheres.
 The walkway leads to an area of ornamental shrubs and a woodland garden.